YNYSNL/VCDI/README.md

 }
 ```
 ## Acknowledgment
-This project is a fork of [DIPP](https://github.com/MCZhi/DIPP) by [Zhiyu Huang](https://mczhi.github.io/) et al. I would like to thank the original authors for their work and contribution to the community.
+This project borrows methods and concepts from the [DIPP](https://github.com/MCZhi/DIPP) project by [Zhiyu Huang](https://mczhi.github.io/) et al. I would like to thank the original authors for their contributions to the community.